Primary care and OB/GYN prescribers in the state of Michigan are invited to participate in the program.

 MC3 is not an emergency/referral service.
 Emergency consultations over the phone or in person are not provided.
 If a PCP calls about a case requiring an emergency intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.

-MC3 consultation can be initiated by anyone delegated by the prescriber.
-A nurse, MA, or social worker can initiate the consult by phone or online.
-We do require, however, that when the psychiatrist calls back, that the prescriber takes the call.
+Anyone delegated by the prescriber can initiate an MC3 consultation.
+A nurse, M.A., or social worker can initiate the consult by phone or online.
+However, we require that the prescriber takes the call when the psychiatrist calls back.
 We do not want recommendations to go through a third party.

 After the consultation, the BHC in your region will send a summary of your consultation via encrypted e-mail or fax, as well as any therapy/resources that were recommended.

 You can consult as often as you like on any patients.
 The MC3 consulting psychiatrists are able to access previous consultations through a secure web-based platform to review and add to the past consultations.

 As a consultation service, MC3 makes recommendations based on the information shared before and during the consultation.
 These recommendations can be used to develop a treatment plan in the context of the primary care provider’s clinical judgment and experiences with the patient and family, as well as knowledge of community services.
 Patient names and other identifying information are not exchanged as part of the clinical consultation.
 Patient initials and date of birth are collected to allow future reference for a repeat consultation about a patient.

 Residents can sign up to participate in MC3 consultation and education.
 All supervising physicians must be signed up for MC3 and approve the consultations.
 When a resident graduates, we ask that they contact MC3 to update our records.